louwJohan/lets-play-blackjack/README.md

 programme in a web browser

 ## Deployment

+### How to clone the GitHub repository
+Steps to create a local clone
+- Go to the https://github.com/louwJohan/lets-play-blackjack repository on GitHub
+- Click the "Code" button to the right of the screen, click HTTPs and copy the link there
+- Open a GitBash terminal and navigate to the directory where you want to locate the clone
+- On the command line, type "git clone" then paste in the copied url and press the Enter key to begin the clone process
+- Changes made to the local clone can be pushed back to the repository using the following commands
+- git add filenames (or "." to add all changed files)
+- git commit -m "text message describing changes"
+- git push

 The project was deployed on Heroku using the following steps
 - Log onto your Heroku account
 - Click on 'new' in the right hand corner and chose 'Create new app'